inityun/CN-VScode-Docs/md/语言/javascript.md

 ## Snippets for JavaScript

-VS Code has several built-in snippets that will come up as you type or you can press `kb(editor.action.triggerSuggest)` (**Trigger Suggest**) and you will see a context specific list of suggestions.
+VS Code has several built-in snippets that will come up as you type or you can press `Ctrl+Space` (**Trigger Suggest**) and you will see a context specific list of suggestions.

 ![Try Suggestions](images/javascript/trysnippet.png)